Skip to content

 HbA1c (average blood sugar over ~3 months) isn't just a diabetes test.
 In a population followed for years, HbA1c predicted all-cause and cardiovascular mortality continuously — risk rose across the range, including below the diabetes threshold7.
 That's the textbook profile of a worth-measuring marker: cheap, reliable, and tied to a hard outcome you can actually move with diet, activity, and (when indicated) medication.
 Fasting glucose and a fasting insulin add useful context on early insulin resistance, though the insulin link to mortality is softer than HbA1c's.

-Two of the strongest longevity predictors in all of epidemiology aren't blood tests at all, and a panel that ignores them is missing the point. **Cardiorespiratory fitness** — your VO₂max, or how hard you can push on a treadmill — is among the most powerful predictors of survival ever measured: in a study of over 120,000 people, higher fitness tracked with dramatically lower long-term mortality, with no plateau at the top end8.
-And **grip strength**, a 10-second test with a cheap dynamometer, predicted all-cause and cardiovascular mortality across 17 countries in the PURE study — often outperforming blood pressure9.
+Two of the strongest longevity predictors in all of epidemiology aren't blood tests at all, and a panel that ignores them is missing the point.
+Cardiorespiratory fitness — your VO₂max, or how hard you can push on a treadmill — is among the most powerful predictors of survival ever measured: in a study of over 120,000 people, higher fitness tracked with dramatically lower long-term mortality, with no plateau at the top end8.
+And grip strength, a 10-second test with a cheap dynamometer, predicted all-cause and cardiovascular mortality across 17 countries in the PURE study — often outperforming blood pressure9 (we cover this in full in grip strength as a longevity biomarker, and the fitness side in VO2 max and longevity).
 If a "longevity" program charges you four figures and never measures your fitness or strength, it's optimizing the wrong dashboard.
+The same logic applies to free, equipment-free function tests like the floor-based screen we cover in the sitting-rising test and longevity.
 This is the same point we make about chasing a single number in biological age tests.

 These belong on a thorough panel but shouldn't drive big decisions on their own.